This post may contain affiliate links.

 See how your can turn an old leather jacket into a beautiful designer handbag.

-The straps are made from 1ā³ gray cotton webbing and lined down the center with grosgrain ribbon.
-I added a long stitch with heavy-duty thread for decoration.
+The straps are made from 1″ gray cotton webbing and lined down the center with grosgrain ribbon.
+I added a long stitch with upholstery thread to accent the topstitching.
 To keep the ribbon straight down the middle of the webbing, I used an iron-on temporary fusible tape before stitching.
+A glue stick would also work well for temporarily holding the ribbon to the webbing.

 This small backpack is a great size to use as a toddler backpack with some room to grow.
 Upcycling the denim jeans created a sturdy bag that will withstand wear and tear.
 The button-up shirt for the inside gives it a light, soft interior.